with Jeremy Westcott –

 Just as we may sense everything physical but don’t retain it all, we also sense everything spiritual.
 But most of us can’t remember spiritual sensations or information because we have no anchor for it.
 That is because we don’t go back and repeat the experiences, nor do we have them often enough.
 If we want to grow in the realms of the spirit we need to stimulate the right side of our brain by speaking in tongues and meditating regularly and on purpose.
 As we do, we will find that we are having (and retaining memory of) visions, dreams, pictures and so on.
 The more we repeat the process the more the information gets stored rather than shredded.

-Through meditation, through repetition, through agreement with the truth, those memories get stored and become something we are able to use.
-The revelation that comes from the word of God becomes something that we start to live from.
-As we operate in it, we experience it in increased measure and begin to manifest the truth of God’s word around our lives.
+Through meditation, through repetition, through agreement with the Truth (Jesus), those memories get stored and become something we are able to use.
+The revelation that comes from personal engagement with Father, Son and Spirit in this way becomes something that we start to live from.
+As we operate in it, we experience it in increased measure and begin to manifest the Kingdom of God around our lives.

-If you don’t know what’s the word of God says by experience then you are simply acting like a parrot when you speak it.
+If you don’t know by experience the things you may read in the scriptures, then you are simply acting like a parrot when you talk about it.
 A parrot can speak words but it does not know what they mean.
-We need to become those who have the word in us so that when we speak it, we speak it with the same authority and power as the person who wrote it, the Holy Spirit.
+If we know the Word of God (that is, Jesus) personally, by experience, then we can speak words of authority and power.
 That, too, comes by learning how to meditate.

 Use it or lose it

-That changed my whole understanding of how to read scripture.
-When I come across a word that speaks to me I will stop until I draw every bit of truth that I can out of that word.
-I have sometimes spent a month or two just on one verse.
-And now, those have become scriptures I actually live from.
-They are now foundational truths to my life.
-I live out of that revelation that God has given me because I took the verse and spoke it to myself, going over and over it drawing God’s revelation from it.
+That changed my whole understanding.
+When I read a scripture that speaks to me, or when I have an encounter with Father, Son or Spirit in the realms of heaven or in my own heart, I will draw every bit of truth that I can out of it.
+And now those have become fundamental truths to my life.
+I live out of the revelation that God has given me because I took what He said and spoke it to myself, going over and over it, drawing revelation from it.

-Now when I read the Bible I don’t always need to read a whole chapter or a whole section.
+Now when I read the Bible I don’t always read a whole chapter or a whole section.
 I might sometimes read one word.
 God can give me revelation from that one word that changes my life.
-Now I have the word of God as a deposit in my life because I walk around full of it.
-When I meditate on the word of God, it starts forming pictures and visions.
+I have His revelation as a deposit in my life because I walk around full of it.
+When I meditate on what God says, it starts forming pictures and visions.
 It joins up and links up and forms connections because I carry a deposit of the truth within me through meditating over it for a long time.

 All of us need to have that.
 Meditation opens a doorway to vision, encounter and experience.
-When our visions, encounters and experience are anchored in the word we have received, we can go over them again and again, and our brain will then categorise them as important to us, and store them.
+When we engage with visions, encounters and experience, when we go over them again and again, our brain will then categorise them as important to us, and store them.

 Store or shred?
 The choice is ours.